 2. Who should invest in liquid funds

-Ideally liquid funds should be utilized to achieve your short term objectives.
-Since some funds generate around 8% to 9% returns, they should definitely be preferred over savings account which provide 4% to 6% returns.
+Ideally, liquid funds should be utilized to achieve your short-term objectives.
+Since some funds generate around 8% to 9% returns, they should definitely be preferred over savings account which provides 4% to 6% returns.
 In fact, the nature of their portfolio allocation is such that there is not much risk of volatility or default associated with liquid funds provided one invests in high rated (AAA or AA) liquid funds.

 3. Things to consider as an investor

 Liquid funds are least risky of all the debt funds.
 The Net NAV doesn’t fluctuate too frequently because the underlying assets mature within 60-91 days.
 This somehow prevents the fund NAV from getting impacted too much by the underlying asset price fluctuations.
 However, there might be a chance of a sudden drop in NAV in case of a sudden downgrade of the credit rating of the underlying security.
 To put it simply, liquid funds are not completely risk-free.